-A don't-miss event for dog lovers is the Frankenmuth Dog Bowl, which bills itself as the world's largest Olympic style event for dogs.
+A don't-miss event for dog lovers is the Frankenmuth Dog Bowl, the world's largest Olympic-style event for dogs.
 Headquartered at Frankenmuth River Place Shops, it's family-friendly, and free!

 The high-energy event showcases dogs running, jumping, diving, and retrieving and more.
 There are contests for disc dogs, dock dogs, costumed dogs, and just about every other kind of dog.
 See demonstrations featuring border collies (sheep herding), police K-9 dogs, and Paws with a Cause service animals.

 Jan Nash calls the Dog Bowl "an absolute area highlight," but adds, "Personally, I like going to Frankenmuth downtown with my dogs anytime at all.
 I am always made to feel welcome with my dogs and people are calm, friendly and interested in interacting with us and other dogs visiting in the city.
 Lots of places to sit and talk, water bowls out on the sidewalks, water fountains for people too."